google/libprotobuf-mutator/README.md

 Please see [libfuzzer_example.cc](/examples/libfuzzer/libfuzzer_example.cc) as an example.

 ### Mutation post-processing (experimental)
-Sometimes it's neccecary to keep particular values in some fields whithout which the proto is going to be rejected by fuzzed code.
+Sometimes it's necessary to keep particular values in some fields without which the proto is going to be rejected by fuzzed code.
 E.g. code may expect consistency between some fields or it may use some fields as checksums.
 Such constrains are going to be significant bottleneck for fuzzer even if it's capabale to get acceptable values with time.